pouchdb/pouchdb-server/README.md

 5. `npm install` the rest of the dependencies.

 Please make your changes on a separate branch whose name reflects your changes, push them to your fork, and open a pull request!

-I haven't defined a formal styleguide, so please take care to maintain the existing coding style.
+For commit message style guidelines, please refer to [PouchDB CONTRIBUTING.md](https://github.com/pouchdb/pouchdb/blob/master/CONTRIBUTING.md).

 ## Contributors